rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 A CI server can help communicate.
 It can

 * notify a team on successful integration
-* show today's integrations in a dashboard
+* show today's integrations in a dashboard to make visible what is happening
-* show success rate of integrations
+* show success rate of integrations to give an idea of how we are doing
 * present clear errors when an integration fails
-* present clear view of pipeline / stages (even the ones not run)
+* present clear view of pipeline and what steps were run

 ### Multistage

-The lock step ensures that only one integration happens at a time.
+The lock step ensures that only one integration can happen at a time.

 In some situations you might have a longer running test suite that you don't want to block further integrations.